pknjohns/startup/notes.md

 - When a component's JSX is rendered, React parses the JSX and creates a list of any references to the component's `state` or `prop` objects.
 React then monitors those objects and if it detects that they have changed it will call the component's `render` function so that the impact of the change is visualized.
 - components must start with a capital letter
 - components are like functions that you have to define. each contains all the html/css/JS you need to dynamically "react" to what the user is doing
+- To collect data from multiple children, or to have two child components communicate with each other, declare the shared state in their parent component instead.
+The parent component can pass that state back down to the children via props.
+This keeps the child components in sync with each other and with their parent.
+    - Lifting state into a parent component is common when React components are refactored.
+-